fortune-ncube/fortune-ncube/README.md

 + [Small Company Task Manager Tool](https://github.com/fortune-ncube/task_manager_part2)

-     A small company has had a task manager tool designed for their team leader and team members for use in tracking and managing tasks assigned within the team.
+     A small company has had a task manager tool designed for their team leader and team members to use in tracking and managing tasks assigned within the team.